 As this blog reveals there is also something interesting going on between Integral and the Ageless Wisdom teachings, and that is how very similar they are.
 Why is this?
 Have Integral writers and researchers actually borrowed from what the Ageless Wisdom teachings have had to say without giving them credit?
 After all, they have been around for over 100 years now.
 If so, maybe the failure to credit the Ageless Wisdom teachings is partially due to the fact that the ideas from Alice Bailey come from a “channeled source” making them too threatening to mention in academic circles.
 Or, is something even more mysterious occurring, where two different approaches are coming up with the same conclusions because these conclusions are based in observable timeless truths about spiritual evolution?

 On the flip side, along with being frustrated at times with Integral’s failure to look more carefully at the Ageless Wisdom teachings, I have also felt frustrated with the Ageless Wisdom teachings for failing to take the responsibility to integrate more into the mainstream.
 Despite my bias towards the Ageless Wisdom teachings, I keep delving back into Integral time and again, because they have had better luck with academia.
 I myself was immersed in mainstream academia as I worked to become a Marriage, Family, Child Counselor.
 I valued my six years of mainstream academic training.
 It taught me to be discerning and to value the need for actual research.
 That is something I found in Integral more than I found in my early years in Ageless Wisdom circles.
 And, when I went through a series of “spiritual emergence/emergencies” (to quote Stansilov Grof’s terms), I got the help I needed in the Transpersonal and Integral circles, more than I did in the Ageless Wisdom circles.
 Why?
-Because the emphasis again was on actually seeing how the ideas and theories worked out when dealing with actual situations and people.
+Because those in the Integral and Transpersonal areas tended to focus more on seeing how ideas and theories actually worked out when applied to actual situations and people.

-That was awhile ago (the 1980’s).
-Fast forward and sadly, I still find a gap between these two approaches.
+Fast forward into today and sadly, I still find a gap between these two approaches.
 Integral, I believe still could benefit a great deal in the development of its model by seeing what the Ageless Wisdom teachings have to say about spiritual evolution.
-And, the Ageless Wisdom teachings could benefit from the more academic and research oriented approach of Integral.
+And, the Ageless Wisdom teachings could benefit from the more academic and research oriented approach of Integral and Transpersonal Psychology.
 Together they offer each other a lot in my opinion.
 That is why I started this blog.
 I hope you enjoy it and participate in dialogue.

 Peace – Love – Light,